 They did this by putting headphones around the plastic pots of tomatoes.
 They held auditions and had Charles Darwin’s great-great-granddaughter reading from “On the Origin of Species”.

-At the end of the month, they compared growth measurements and declared that Sarah Darwin’s plant grew the most and that two that weren’t given voices had a slower rate of growth.
+At the end of the month, they compared growth measurements and declared that Sarah Darwin’s plant grew the most and the rest had a slower rate of growth.

 It sounds like a perfectly fun event (and not intended as a true experiment) to raise the profile of the RHS, and that’s what it was.